South Island Region

 Submission

-Property Council submission to the Environment Committee on the Fast-track Approvals Amendment Bill
+Property Council submission on the Buildings (Earthquake-prone Buildings) Amendment Bill

 Read More »